Writings

 Rowman & Littlefield, 2015

 Writing the second edition was harder than writing the first in 1995.
 Because so much good work had been done in the intervening years: in exhibits, research, visitor studies, user experiences, prototyping, theory and practice.
 I promised that this edition would have all new case studies and 100 new photographs—all of good examples of writing, editing, design, interactivity, and the visitors' voice.
-I hope you like it!
+You can view the Second Edition gallery here.
+(The photos in the third edition are better!)

 Exhibit developer Kathy McLean points out that “what digital technology in exhibits is doing is pushing all of us to behave and operate in the way that Beverly’s book encourages us to: to be more personalized, accessible, immediate, comprehensible, and accessible across a variety of entry points and interactives.”